Partnering with a technology consultant can help your organization end up with the best protection.

 Breaches, and their targets, are changing

-So far, in 2022, there has been a significant uptick in ransomware.
-However, breaches from social engineering, phishing, denial-of-service attacks, and patch problems are also on the rise.
+Breaches from social engineering, phishing, denial-of-service attacks, and patch problems are on the rise.
+Most notably, the rise of SI and machine learning (such as ChatGPT) will create new opportunities for exploitation and advanced attacks.
 Cyber liability insurance policies can cover all manner of breach-fallout including remediation assistance, third-party indemnification, credit monitoring, breach containment, crisis management, regulatory fines, and more.

 The cyber liability insurance landscape continues to change